Renormalization of an SU(2) Tensorial Group Field Theory in Three Dimensions: TGFT models with closure constraint

-\begin{definition} \begin{enumerate}[(i)] \item The \textit{face-connected components} of a subgraph $\cH$ are defined as the subsets of lines of the maximal factorized rectangular blocks of its $\epsilon_{ef}$ incidence matrix. \item A subgraph $\cH$ is called \emph{face-connected} if it has a single face-connected component. \item Let $\cG$ be a graph.
-The face-connected subgraphs $\cH_1 , \ldots , \cH_k \subset \cG$ are said to be \textit{face-disjoint} if they form exactly $k$ face-connected components in their union $\cH_1 \cup \dots \cup \cH_k$. \end{enumerate} \end{definition} The notion of face-connectedness is finer than vertex-connectedness, in the sense that any face-connected subgraph is also vertex-connected.
+The notion of face-connectedness is finer than vertex-connectedness, in the sense that any face-connected subgraph is also vertex-connected.
 It should also be noted that with the previous definition, the face-disjoint subgraphs $\cH_1, \ldots , \cH_k \subset \cG$ can consist of strictly less than $k$ face-connected components in $\cG$ itself.
 What really matters is that there \textit{exists} a subgraph of $\cG$ into which $\cH_1 , \ldots , \cH_k$ form $k$ face-connected components.
 In other words, this is another instance of the importance of the underlying color structure in TGFT diagrams; it is this color structure that allows to encode fully the topology of the diagrams and of their dual cellular complexes \cite{crystallization}.

 \